 CBD and CBDA - Better Together

 At Spirit of Hemp we are committed advocates of full spectrum hemp extracts containing both CBD and CBDA.
 That’s why we use organic raw hemp grown to make our Life Force CBD + CBDA Oil.
-Using the solvent-free, CO2 supercritical extraction method, we maintain the full cannabinoid profile in our CBD oils, with each 10ml bottle containing 300mg of CBD and CBDA, as well as other minor cannabinoids such as THCV, CBG, CBN, and THCA.
+Using the solvent-free, CO2 supercritical extraction method, we maintain the full cannabinoid profile in our CBD oils, with each 10ml bottle containing 300mg of CBD and CBDA in a 50:50 ratio, as well as other minor cannabinoids such as THCV, CBG, CBN, and THCA.

 Not only that, we maintain the fullest terpene profile of CBD oils on the market, mixing in distilled terpenes from raw hemp, after the extraction process.

 So, if you’re interested adding CBDA to your wellbeing routine, why not stop by our webshop, or talk to one of our customer service team who can tell your more about our unique CBD + CBDA range.